 You are the voice of your class.
 If all class reps actively get involved in the class reps meetings, and propose new ideas and raise issues, the Union can be very effective at bringing about positive changes that will help all students here in GMIT.

 Many class reps focus on bringing their class together as a group.
-Although your primary task is representative, there’s no harm bringing a bit of fun to the job and organising some extra services.
-These extra services can be anything you think your class might enjoy, such as organising class parties or trips away or arranging for branded class hoodies.
-Contact the Students’ Union as we can help you and tell you what’s available and on offer.
+Although your primary task is representative, there’s no harm bringing a bit of fun to the job and organising some out of college activities or even GMIT branded hoodies for the class.

 Get involved in SU campaigns

-In the SU we run various campaigns throughout the year to bring awareness to pressing issues in society from mental health week to sexual health awareness week.
-It is important as a union that we bring these issues to the forefront of our minds.
+In the SU we run various campaigns throughout the year.
 We are always looking for volunteers so if you know anyone who is in your class and who would be interested let us know.